 Director of Academics

 The Director of Academics shall be the main point of contact for matters relating to Englinks, BED Fund, and general academic outreach in the Society.

+The Director of Academics shall be responsible for overseeing the management and operations of the following services of the Engineering Society:

+Integrated Learning Centre Constables (iCons)

+EngLinks

 The Director of Academics shall be responsible for:

-Facilitating the operations of EngLinks including but not limited to:

-Hiring tutors

-Managing online system to connect tutors to students

-Providing training to tutors

-Working with the Faculty of Engineering and Applied Science to integrate Englinks with their programming

-Hiring the Director of Workshops

-Coordinating the Better Equipment Donation (B.E.D) Fund.
+Hiring the Better Equipment Donation (B.E.D) Fund Head Manager.

 Sitting as an ex-officio voting member of the B.E.D Fund Board as defined in By-Law 4.C.

 Liaising with the AMS Academics Affairs Commissioner.

+Overseeing the Discipline Caucus Coordinator.

+Overseeing the Academic Feedback Officer.

 Referring students to academics resources in the Faculty of Engineering and Applied Science when requested.

 Providing academic resources to students.

 Performing any budgetary planning necessary in the portfolio.

 Submitting a transition report at the end of the term.

-Director of Community Outreach
+Director of External Relations

-The Director of Community Outreach acts to maintain strong and positive associations between the Engineering Society of Queen's University and the community around us, with a focus on the local Kingston community; thereby giving back to our host community, providing opportunities for personal and professional growth of engineering students, and enhancing the reputation of Queen’s engineering students.
+The Director of External Relations acts to maintain strong and positive associations between the Engineering Society of Queen’s University and any external bodies – excluding those directly overseen by other Executive and Director portfolios – with a focus on the local Kingston community and other Engineering bodies, thereby giving back to our host community, providing opportunities for personal and professional growth of engineering students, and enhancing the reputation of Queen’s engineering students.

-The Director of Community Outreach shall be responsible for:
+The Director of External Relations shall be responsible for: